JasiahRutherford/jasiahs-megr2156-portfolio/docs/assignments/A01/index.md

 # A1 – Build Your Professional Portfolio
+1. Homepage Identity
+This homepage will clearly state that the portfolio is an engineering design and problem-solving record containing documented assignments, analyses, and design decisions.
+It will be organized by assignment so that peers, instructors, and future employers can easily understand the progression of my work, and it will emphasize concise and user friendly interface for all information provided.
+This also gives other engineering professionals an understanding of what my portfolio contains and the level of professionalism expected by its documentation.

+2. One Intentional Customization
+I added hyperlinks when referencing any information such as when I mentioned the portfolios I reviewed to make navigation and access more efficient.
+This allows my portfolio to be more user friendly and easy to navigate not only for a professional reader but for any persons' who I experiencing my portfolio.

+3. My Documentation Standard
+Every assignment entry I submit will clearly explain the engineering reasoning, show the relevant evidence and calculations, and use accurate terminology so that any engineer can understand and evaluate the work without any additional explanation.

 ## Objective
 The objective of this assignment is to create a functional, professional, and fluid portfolio that accurately records data for all my future assignments in MEGR 2156 that can be accessed by myself, instructors, and future employers.
 This is performed by evaluating previous portfolios, analyzing my own mechanical structure, and communicating findings.
 It presents the outlining structure for navigating and updating said portfolio for all future assignments.